wix-incubator/eslint-plugin-detox-bcp/README.md

 # eslint-plugin-detox

-Contains ESLint rules that may enforce best Detox practices.
+Contains ESLint rules that may enforce current best practices for Detox.

 ## Installation